evanmayer/hotspot/HOWTO.md

 ## Input File Creation

-Since the dimensions of the motor mounts have been measured relative to each edge, the positions of the corner eyelets can be calculated, given the separation between the movable and fixed frame faces.
+Since the dimensions of the motor mounts have been measured relative to each edge, the positions of the corner eyelets can be calculated as a function of the separation between the aluminum extrusions that make up the support structure and clamping surfaces.

-The eyelets of the motor mounts measured 6.19 +/- 0.5 mm from the frame to the face of the motor mount, and 7.96 +/- 0.02 mm from the face of the motor mount to the eyelet, for a total eyelet offset from the contact patch of 0.014 +/- 0.001 m.
+The eyelets of the motor mounts measured 6.19 +/- 0.5 mm from the frame to the face of the motor mount bracket on the interior of the mapping region, and 7.96 +/- 0.02 mm from the face of the motor mount to the eyelet, for a total eyelet offset from the contact patch of 0.014 +/- 0.001 m.
 This value will be used to calculate eyelet y-positions as a function of frame separation.

 The eyelet positions should not change in the x-direction, unless the motor mounts are removed from the aluminum frames.